Magnetoresistance when Spin Effects on Conduction are Weak: Linear Magnetoresistance and Quantum Coherence

-In the 2-D and 3-D systems of interest here at least two avenues are available for protecting Cooperon coherence against scattering.
-In certain materials transport may be locally one-dimensional, with carriers constrained along certain race-track like trajectories.
-This is seen in snake states in graphene, in edge states in the quantum Hall effect, and might also be realized in $C_4$ symmetry-broken states in underdoped cuprates. \cite{PhysRevB.77.081403,PhysRevB.77.081404,PhysRevLett.107.046602,fujita2014simultaneous} When particle motion is locked to a locally one dimensional track, at any particular point the momentum is limited to only two values differing only in sign, and therefore the Cooperon's position and momentum are locked to each other, up to the same sign.
-Therefore Cooperon phase coherence is protected in materials where carriers are constrained to move along locally one dimensional tracks. \cite{PhysRevB.88.045429} In conjunction with the fact that linear resistance is a kind of WAL not WL, this scenario suggests that topological physics could play an important role in linear resistance.
+A second case where Cooperons retain quantum coherence is 2-D cylindrical geometries when a magnetic field is parallel to the cylinder.
+In this geometry the Cooperon produces Altshuler-Aronov-Spivak oscillations where the conductance oscillates as field strength is varied.
+Without Cooperon loop repetitions, i.e. without quantum coherence, the oscillations would have a simple cosine profile.
+With the loop repetitions the Altshuler-Aronov-Spivak oscillations deviate strongly from a simple cosine signal. \cite{al1981aharonov,PhysRevB.94.205424}

-A second route to Cooperon coherence is to explicitly invoke strong correlations.
-For example, there has been much speculation that cuprates and pnictides above the superconducting transition host preformed pairs, precursors of superconducting Cooper pairs which at temperatures above $T_c$ maintain phase coherence up to a length scale $\lambda_\phi$, and which at lower temperatures unite into the superconducting condensate.
-The phase coherence of these preformed pairs may play a role in protecting the Cooperon's phase coherence at scales similar to $\lambda_\phi$.
+These two examples prove that the absence or presence of quantum coherence in Cooperons is determined by geometry.
+In 1-D systems and in 2-D cylindrical systems Cooperons can display loop repetitions.
+The remaining question is how Cooperon coherence and loop repetitions are preserved in the experiments that report linear magnetoresistance, which generally have non-cylindrical (simply connected) 3-D or 2-D geometries.
+The cause cannot be a non-Gaussian disorder distribution with large outliers, because non-Gaussian disorder penalizes higher-order processes with small weights.

-Linear magnetoresistance does not require the IR cutoff $A_{max}$, i.e. the area scale where phase coherence is suppressed, to be very large.
-For instance, a coherence area of $(100 \,\AA)^2$ would allow linear magnetoresistance to extend down to $\approx 0.3 $T.
+We speculate, very briefly, that the resolution to this question is in geometry.
+It may be that in linear resistance materials transport may be locally one-dimensional, with carriers constrained along certain race-track like trajectories.
+This is seen in snake states in graphene, in edge states in the quantum Hall effect and in topological insulators, and might also be realized in $C_4$ symmetry-broken (nematic) states in underdoped cuprates. \cite{PhysRevB.77.081403,PhysRevB.77.081404,PhysRevLett.107.046602,fujita2014simultaneous,PhysRevB.88.045429} When particle motion is locked to a locally one dimensional track, at any particular point the momentum is limited to only two values differing only in sign, and therefore the Cooperon's position and momentum are locked to each other, up to the same sign.
+This could allow Cooperons to retain some degree of quantum coherence and result in linear magnetoresistance.